Braves vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will send Tyler Glasnow (2-2) to the mound for his eighth start this season.
+- The Rays' Zach Eflin (9-4) will make his 17th start of the season.

-- In seven starts this season, he's earned a quality start in one of them.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.

-- Glasnow will look to finish five or more innings for the third start in a row.
+- Eflin will look to finish five or more innings for the fifth start in a row.

 |Opponent